 Of course, you can ignore as many of these rules as you’d like, depending on the type of audience you are preparing your resume for and what the expectations are.

-To get you started with developing your own business owner resume, we have created this self-employed resume template and provided some tips for creating an effective business owner resume.
+To get you started with developing your own business owner resume, we have created this self-employed resume template and provided some tips for creating an effective small business owner resume.
 Please feel free to download, modify, share and use this template however you’d like.

 Click to download the Self-Employed Resume Template Word document:

 Want more free downloads?
 Visit our small business downloads page to download our one-page marketing plan, a USP worksheet and more.